-- 5. Select Temperature Memory Read Procedure in the maintenance software. - 6.
-Engage ENG INSTR MGT (1CB10) circuit breaker. - 7.
-Select Perform Temperature Memory Read in the maintenance software. - 8.
-The maintenance software will show that the indicator memory is being read. - 9.
-Save data to a known folder.
-After the download, the maintenance software will show that the indicator memory has been completely read. - 10.
-Select Temperature Memory Clear Procedure in the maintenance software. - 11.
-Select Perform Temperature Memory Clear in the maintenance software. - 12.
-The MGT indicator will display "EC" for five seconds to indicate that the indicator is ready to clear the memory. - 13.
-The indicator will then display "EC##", indicating that the memory is being cleared. - 14.
-The indicator will then display "EC--", indicating the memory has been completely cleared. - 15.
-Pull the ENG INSTR MGT circuit breaker. - 16.
-Perform power-up test to confirm MGT indicator memory have been reset. - 17.
+- 7. Select Clear Exceedances in the maintenance software. - 8.
+When prompted enter the unit serial number and select OK. - 9.
+The indicator will display "EC" for five seconds to indicate that the indicator is ready to clear the memory. - The indicator will then display "EC##", indicating that the memory is being cleared. - 11.
+The indicator will then display "EC--", indicating the memory have been completely cleared. - 12.
+The indicator will reboot. - 13.
+Perform power-up test to confirm MGT indicator memory has been reset. - 14.
 Set the battery switch to OFF, or disconnect the external DC power to the helicopter. - Return the helicopter to the standard configuration.
 Refer to Standard Practices - After Electrical Maintenance or Repairs (Chapter 96).